activatedgeek/distillpub/exampleSite/content/example/index.md

 <d-abstract>
   <p>This is the ﬁrst paragraph of the article.
 Test a long — dash — here it is.</p>
 </d-abstract>

-<p>This is the ﬁrst paragraph of the article.
-Test a long — dash — here it is.</p>
+This is the ﬁrst paragraph of the article.
+Test a long — dash — here it is.

-<p>Test for owner’s possessive.
-Test for “quoting a passage.”
+Test for owner’s possessive.
+Test for "quoting a passage."
 And another sentence.
 Or two.
-Some ﬂopping ﬁns; for diving.</p>
+Some ﬂopping ﬁns; for diving.

 <p>Here’s a test of an inline equation <d-math>c = a^2 + b^2</d-math>.
 And then there’s a block equation:</p>
 <d-math block="">
     c = \pm \sqrt{ \sum_{i=0}^{n}{a^{222} + b^2}}